Cemetery H culture: Features

-Some of the designs painted on the Cemetery H funerary urns have been interpreted through the lens of Vedic mythology: for instance, peacocks with hollow bodies and a small human form inside, which has been interpreted as the souls of the dead, and a hound that can be seen as the hound of Yama, the god of death.
+Some of the designs painted on the Cemetery H funerary urns have been interpreted through the lens of Vedic mythology:

+For instance, peacocks with hollow bodies and a small human form inside, which has been interpreted as the souls of the dead, and a hound that can be seen as the hound of Yama, the god of death.
 This may indicate the introduction of new religious beliefs during this period, but the archaeological evidence does not support the hypothesis that the Cemetery H people were the destroyers of the Harappan cities.

 Archaeology

-Cremation in South Asia is first attested in the Cemetery H culture, a practice previously described in the Vedas.
+Cremation in India is first attested in the Cemetery H culture, a practice previously described in the Vedas.
 The Rigveda contains a reference to the emerging practice, in RV 10.15.14, where the forefathers "both cremated (agnidagdhá-) and uncremated (ánagnidagdha-)" are invoked.